uni-hildesheim/SelfAssessment/backend/README.md

     REST API routing.

   * app/utils
-    Various utilities used by the other components, including a custom logger module and course config validation.
-Right now, this is also abused as a staging area for modules which might soon be elsewhere (i.e. the validator).
+    Various utilities used by the other components, including a custom logger module and JSON object merging.

 * **data**
   Runtime data used by the application.
 On initial deploy, this directory should only contain empty subdirectories.